PR-Peri/PR-Peri.github.io/README.md

 ## About

-Start Bootstrap is an open source library of free Bootstrap templates and themes.
-All of the free templates and themes on Start Bootstrap are released under the MIT license, which means you can use them for any purpose, even for commercial projects.
+PR-Peri is an open source library of free Bootstrap templates and themes.
+All of the free templates and themes on PR-Peri are released under the MIT license, which means you can use them for any purpose, even for commercial projects.

 * <https://startbootstrap.com>
 * <https://twitter.com/SBootstrap>

-Start Bootstrap was created by and is maintained by **[David Miller](http://davidmiller.io/)**.
+PR-Peri was created by and is maintained by **[David Miller](http://davidmiller.io/)**.

 * <http://davidmiller.io>
 * <https://twitter.com/davidmillerhere>
 * <https://github.com/davidtmiller>

-Start Bootstrap is based on the [Bootstrap](https://getbootstrap.com/) framework created by [Mark Otto](https://twitter.com/mdo) and [Jacob Thorton](https://twitter.com/fat).
+PR-Peri is based on the [Bootstrap](https://getbootstrap.com/) framework created by [Mark Otto](https://twitter.com/mdo) and [Jacob Thorton](https://twitter.com/fat).

 ## Copyright and License

-Copyright 2013-2021 Start Bootstrap LLC.
+Copyright 2013-2021 PR-Peri LLC.
 Code released under the [MIT](https://github.com/StartBootstrap/startbootstrap-clean-blog-jekyll/blob/master/LICENSE) license.